covoiturage-libre/covoiturage-libre/README.md

 ## Licence

+ We are currently discussing under which license we want to publish the covoiturage-libre code.
+Any reuse of the code must go through a strong speech with the staff members, do not hesitate to open an "Issue" to discuss it.
+We want the widest federated Project as possible, avoiding forks that do not COMMUNICATE WITH US.
+(Thus, the proposed car-sharing will be better)

- GNU GENERAL PUBLIC LICENSE v3.0, see LICENCE.
+ The currently licence is the GNU GENERAL PUBLIC LICENSE v3.0, see LICENCE.

 ## Install